priyatam/pie/README.md

 > Content creator runs a script to compile everything into a single index.html

 serve
-> Content creator runs the script see his/her page live on github pages
+> Content creator runs the script see his/her page live on github pages or S3.

 ## Behind the scenes
 Markdown, Mustache, HTML 5, CSS3 (SCSS/Bourbon), SammyJs.
 SammyJs will be a part of the toolkit and not required by Users.

-Python with pure functions.
+Toolkit built in Python with pure functions.
 No state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.

 Lambdas analyze inline content with data stored elsewhere.
-Lambdas can be written in Python, Javascript, Coffeescript, and Clojuresript.
+Lambdas can be written in Python, Javascript, Coffeescript, and Clojuresript, and packed together to import into recipes.

 Content authors can learn how to run basics of command line, git, Markdown, and that's okay.